kamkas93/cocktail-bar-sales-performance-analysis/README.md

 The final analytical layer is designed for direct consumption in BI tools such as **Tableau**, enabling further visualization, ranking, and dashboard development.

+Cocktails without sales do not have selling price or margin calculated.
+This is intentional, as profitability metrics are based on realized transactions only.

 ---

 ## Key Insights & Outcomes